SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 | Advanced analytics and OLAP | Enterprise |

-If you cannot clearly justify Enterprise features, Standard is the correct choice.
-Most production workloads do not require Enterprise.
+If you cannot clearly justify Enterprise-specific features, Standard is the correct choice.
+Most production workloads do not require Enterprise Edition.

 Work through this calculation before any purchase: